 Choose High Protein, Low Carb Protein Bars

 Carbohydrates are readily available energy sources for your body.
 There are, however, different types of carbohydrates: complex and simple carbs.
 Simple, refined carbohydrates are found in soda, fruit juices, and boxed sweets and have been stripped of the majority of their nutrients.
 In other words, you’re basically eating pure sugar.
 In order to preserve our health, we need to look for complex carbs that contain high fiber content and digest more slowly.
-You’ll often find protein bars that claim to be healthy are actually loaded with simple carbs and added sugar.
+You'll often find "healthy" protein bars that are actually loaded with simple carbs and added sugar.
 Let me be clear, excess carbohydrates and sugars are not your friends.
 Most adults and children in the United States eat far too many foods that are loaded with added sugars.
 JAMA research has shown the effects of eating excess sugar can be damaging to your health and increase your risk of disease.
 Look for protein bars that maintain a respectable carbohydrate content without skimping on the insoluble fiber that will help keep you full and feed the bacteria in your gut.
-It’s also wise to look at the ingredients list as well to see what, if any, added sugars, sugar substitutes or sugar alcohols are present.
+It's also wise to look at the ingredients list as well to see what, if any, added sugars, sugar substitutes or sugar alcohols are present.

 Different Types of Dietary Fats

 It's important to not only have an awareness of your daily fat intake but to also differentiate between the different types of fat.
 Fats are often viewed negatively, but there are some types of fat that are extremely beneficial for your health.
 We're going to get into a little chemistry here, so hold on.
 Here's the breakdown...

 There are two main types of fat: saturated and unsaturated.